bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

 ## Overview

 Things to know when using tooltips:
  - Tooltips rely on the 3rd party library Popper.js for positioning.
-The library is bundled wit Bootstrap-Vue!
+The library is bundled with Bootstrap-Vue!
  - Tooltips with zero-length titles are never displayed.
  - Specify container: 'body' (default) to avoid rendering problems in more complex components (like input groups, button groups, etc).
  - Triggering tooltips on hidden elements will not work.